What Tax Do I Pay on Redundancy Payments?

 Holiday Pay

-This pay is treated similarly as wages.
+This pay is treated similarly to wages.
 On this pay, tax and National Insurance Contributions (NIC) are subtracted from these payments before you receive them.

 You are liable to pay tax and National Insurance contributions against bonuses, unpaid wages or overtime payments you receive.
 You can receive this amount even after the end of your employment.
 If you receive regular commissions and bonuses on your employment, you need to keep track of them while working out redundancy pay by applying the average wage for the previous 12 weeks.
 In this way, these payments would qualify for a £30,000 tax-free exemption.
 If these payments are not taken as employee’s normal weekly wages, then they won’t qualify.

-Tax on Payments in Lieu of Notice (PILON)
+Tax on Payments in Place of Notice (PILON)

 You might be required to keep working until your notice period ends.
 However, if your employer wants you to leave or sometimes right after becoming redundant.
-In such cases, you will be most likely receiving Payment In Lieu of Notice (PILON).
+In such cases, you will most likely receive Payment instead of Notice (PILON).
 This is compensation provided by your employer for ending your contract early.

 The PILON are subject to income and National Insurance deductions.
 Along with this, all other non-contractual payments are going to be added to the £30,000 tax-free redundancy threshold.